u-blox/ubxlib_cellular_applications_xplr_iot/applications/cellular_tracker/README.md

 # Application remote commands

 The application can be remotely controlled through various topics which are subscribed to by the application tasks.

-The listed topics and their commands are here:
+A typical log output shows what the commands are for each task, and main application
+> Subscribed to callback topic: /351457830026040/SensorControl
+>
+> With these commands:
+>
+> 1. MEASURE_NOW
+> 2. START_TASK
+> 3. STOP_TASK

 ## <IMEI\>AppControl